-- 22. To compete for Best Groomed, exhibitors must register for the Best Groomed class.
-The class is open to all exhibitors, including novice exhibitors, and exhibitors may participate as English or Western. - 23.
-The Jr. Fair Horse Committee shall determine if an exhibitor needs three or more years of showing as a novice exhibitor before being eligible to advance to the next level of competition. - 24.
-A high points contest will be held.
-Exhibitors must pick which horse and the four classes they are entering and notify the Jr. Fair Office by 3PM on Wednesday of the fair.
-Each exhibitor may only enter one horse in this contest. - 25.
-Showmanship placing shall be the tie breaker for the High Points Award. - 26.
+- To compete for Best Groomed, exhibitors must register for the Best Groomed class.
+The class is open to all exhibitors, including novice exhibitors, and exhibitors may participate as English or Western. - 22.
+The Jr. Fair Horse Committee shall determine if an exhibitor needs three or more years of showing as a novice exhibitor before being eligible to advance to the next level of competition. - 23.
+Showmanship placing shall be the tie breaker for the High Points Award. - 24.
 No fans are allowed in horse stalls without prior approval from the Jr. Fair Coordinator.
-Electrical appliances, refrigerators (including mini-fridges), or any other are not allowed in the horse barn. - NOTE: Please refer to horse project packet for all current rules.
+Electrical appliances, refrigerators (including mini-fridges), or any other are not allowed in the horse barn.

+NOTE: Please refer to horse project packet for all current rules.